Meet The Executive Team

 Greg Kirk, Deputy Secretary for Capital Programs

-Greg Kirk serves as the acting deputy secretary for Capital Programs.
+Greg Kirk serves as the deputy secretary for Capital Programs.
 In this position, he leads a team of design, construction, and administrative professionals who oversee the management of state government, non-highway capital construction projects through the bureaus of Capital Projects Planning and Procurement, Capital Projects Design Management, Capital Projects Construction, and Workplace Operations.

 Greg is a US Navy veteran and leverages more than 20 years of experience in managing large and diverse capital programs.
 He most recently held a leadership role for NVR, Inc., where he was responsible for leading facility expansion and capital investment programs for the company’s Building Products Manufacturing Division.
 Before that, he held various facilities management, construction management, budgeting, policy, planning, and engineering positions within the US Navy, including leadership roles within Navy Installations Command, Naval Facilities Engineering Systems Command, and Naval Education and Training Command.